slsa-framework/slsa/docs/getinvolved.md

 # Get involved

-#### We rely on feedback from other organisations to evolve SLSA and be more useful to more people.
-We’d love to hear your experiences using it
+**We rely on feedback from other organisations to evolve SLSA and be more useful to more people.
+We’d love to hear your experiences using it!**

 ## Feedback

-#### Are the levels achievable in your project?
+**Are the levels achievable in your project?
 Would you add or remove anything from the framework?
-What’s preventing you from adopting it today?
+What’s preventing you from adopting it today?**

 -   If you want to discuss the framework, [github issues](https://github.com/slsa-framework/slsa/issues) are [the way](https://i.redd.it/yj67b76hxwd61.jpg).
 -   If you want to contribute to the framework take a look at our [contribution guidelines](https://github.com/slsa-framework/slsa/blob/main/CONTRIBUTING.md).